nvm-sh/nvm/README.markdown

  - `stable`: this alias is deprecated, and only truly applies to `node` `v0.12` and earlier.
 Currently, this is an alias for `node`.
  - `unstable`: this alias points to `node` `v0.11` - the last "unstable" node release, since post-1.0, all node versions are stable. (in semver, versions communicate breakage, not stability).

+### Long-term support
+Node has a [schedule](https://github.com/nodejs/LTS#lts_schedule) for long-term support (LTS) You can reference LTS versions in aliases and `.nvmrc` files with the notation `lts/*` for the latest LTS, and `lts/argon` for LTS releases from the "argon" line, for example.
+In addition, the following commands support LTS arguments:
+ - `nvm install --lts` / `nvm install --lts=argon`
+ - `nvm uninstall --lts` / `nvm uninstall --lts=argon`
+ - `nvm use --lts` / `nvm use --lts=argon`
+ - `nvm exec --lts` / `nvm exec --lts=argon`
+ - `nvm run --lts` / `nvm run --lts=argon`
+ - `nvm ls-remote --lts` / `nvm ls-remote --lts=argon`
+ - `nvm version-remote --lts` / `nvm version-remote --lts=argon`

+Any time your local copy of `nvm` connects to https://nodejs.org, it will re-create the appropriate local aliases for all available LTS lines.
+These aliases (stored under `$NVM_DIR/alias/lts`), are managed by `nvm`, and you should not modify, remove, or create these files - expect your changes to be undone, and expect meddling with these files to cause bugs that will likely not be supported.

+### Migrating global packages while installing
 If you want to install a new version of Node.js and migrate npm packages from a previous version:

 ```sh